 Divorce rates can vary greatly not only between straight and same-sex couples, but also between gay and lesbian spouses.
 Results from multiple studies indicate that lesbian couples are more likely to split than their gay counterparts.
 For example, a Statistics Netherland study examining same-sex relationships since 2001 concluded that while more lesbian marriages were registered, 30 percent ended in divorce within ten years.
 Conversely, only 15 percent of gay couples divorced after a decade.

-LGBT divorce statistics are bound to shift as time goes on and same-sex couples deal with many of the circumstances (finances, infidelity, and so on) that prompt divorce among straight spouses.
+LGBTQ+ divorce statistics are bound to shift as time goes on and same-sex couples deal with many of the circumstances (finances, infidelity, and so on) that prompt divorce among straight spouses.
 In general, however, the outlook is promising for same-sex partners who exercise their recently established right to marriage.
-What’s more, those who pursue divorce can now obtain legal protections previously not available to LGBT couples.
+What’s more, those who pursue divorce can now obtain legal protections previously not available to LGBTQ+ couples.

 At the law firm of Barna, Guzy & Steffen, Ltd., all clients receive compassionate and respectful legal service, regardless of sexual orientation.
 Reach out today to learn how the respected Minnesota law firm can guide you through your divorce.